RADFXProject/FrontEnd/README.md

 ```
 code .
 ```
-- This will open the project in VS Code, however you'll see additional information integrated into VS Code, you will need to configure Git for Windows natively (works for without it, but I cannot replicate)
+- This will open the project in VS Code, however you'll see additional information integrated into VS Code, you will need to configure Git for Windows natively (works for me without it, but I cannot replicate this on a new system)

 </details>